Biology at Roanoke College

 “You're digging up 14-million-year-old material, and you're the first person to ever touch it.”

-Jordan Hutton '14, about a 2011 spring break paleontological dig in Fredericksburg, Va.
+Jordan Hutton, about a spring break paleontological dig in Fredericksburg, Va.

 Study Tropical Marine Biology in Mexico